aeternity/aepp-sdk-js/docs/guides/connect-aepp-to-wallet.md

 }
 ```

-## 4. Use Wallet's Node for chain communication
+## 4b.
+Connect to a wallet: Use Wallet's Node for chain communication

 Aepp can request the wallet to share its connected node URLs if any to interact with the chain.